Glossary

 Key insights

-Randomness creates variety: both your dice and ChatGPT use controlled randomness to avoid repetitive output.
+- Randomness creates variety: both your dice and modern LLMs use controlled randomness to avoid repetitive output.

 The hands-on activities demonstrate the fundamental operations of language models.
 The main advances in modern AI come from doing these same operations at massive scale with learned (rather than hand-crafted) patterns.